acg-team/Selection-in-Genes-Course/tutorials/branch-model/README.md

 ## Setting up the analysis with CodeML

 CodeML is a part of the software package PAML that allows you to use codon models to detect selection on protein-coding genes.
-The control file options you need to set for your analyses are described in the PAML package [documentation](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf), available from the PAML [website](http://abacus.gene.ucl.ac.uk/software/paml.html).
+The control file options you need to set for your analyses are described in the PAML package [documentation](https://github.com/abacus-gene/paml?tab=readme-ov-file#readme), available on the PAML [GitHub page](https://github.com/abacus-gene/paml).

 You will need to set up three different runs with the same input files.